isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

 Upon installation of the FOIA Upload XML module users with `create annual_foia_report_data content` permission will be able to upload XML report files for their assigned agency.
+If using the Queue UI module, users with the `Administer queues` permission will be able to inspect and alter queues and queue items.
 No further configuration will be required.

 Should the report format be updated the following section will describe how the report migration mappings are currently setup and how new mappings might be